mojaloop/settlements-bc/docs/flows/README.md

 Once a Static Matrix has been created, batches may be added or removed from the static matrix.

 ## 5. Settlement State Machine
-State transitions for settlement matrices and batches are allowed as follows:
+State transitions for settlement matrices and batches are described in the following sections.

 ### 5.1 Settlement Matrix
-The table below illustrates the state transitions for a settlement matrix:
+The table below illustrates the states for a settlement matrix:

 | State      | Description                                                                                                       |
 |------------|-------------------------------------------------------------------------------------------------------------------|